Rumack: Can you fly this plane, and land it?

 This is an F16 Fighting Falcon, a multipurpose fighter aeroplane made by General Dynamics (now Lockheed Martin).
 Originally developed for the US military, it is still in use by the US armed forces and those of 25 other countries around the world.
 More than 4500 have been made and as of 2015 it was the second most widely used military aircraft in the world.
 Aeroplanes are not known the cheapest things in the world though, but by following Tadashi Mori’s instructions you can have your own at a slightly cheaper price.

-Tadashi Mori says that this is not an easy origami.
+Tadashi Mori says that this origami fighter jet is not an easy model.
 I’d class it as a low intermediate.
 There are a few inside reverse folds and one open sink but all of these are very well explained by Mori.
 It takes about ten minutes to fold the F16.

 The instructions say to start with a piece of ordinary printer paper.
 US readers please note that this means the standard A4 size used outside the United States of America, not the 8″ x 11″ letter paper that is common in the US.
 (You can create a piece of paper that has the right dimensions from a sheet of letter paper by cutting it to 7.7″ x 11″).
 As I am in America right now (yes, my flight did eventually get here) – I learned this the hard way!